 Basic physics is an integral part of every engineering curriculum.
 However, the sophistication of many areas of engineering, coupled with the staggering rate of technological advance, has created a need for engineers with much stronger backgrounds in math and physics—people who can work in an engineering environment and who are capable of applying advanced physics concepts to bring innovations to the marketplace.
 For example, the development of the computer closely followed the invention of the transistor.
 Consider the number of other physical phenomena (lasers, nuclear reactors, nuclear magnetic resonance, particle accelerators, etc.) that have been developed by engineers into modern technologies.

-Engineering Physics is particularly attractive to those students who may attend graduate school, even if they have not decided on a particular field.
-An advanced physics and mathematics background coupled with an engineering curriculum is excellent preparation for most graduate engineering programs and for traditional physics or applied physics programs.
+Engineering Physics is particularly attractive to those students who may attend graduate school, even if they have not yet decided on a particular field.
+An advanced physics and mathematics background coupled with an engineering curriculum, is excellent preparation for most graduate engineering programs and for traditional physics or applied physics programs.

-Faculty Program Advisor
+Faculty Program Advisors

 2933 Cooley Laboratory

 For more specific information on contacting people – go to our Contacts page.